Cuyahoga Valley National Park: National Park Service

 The National Park Service acquired the 47 acre Krejci Dump in 1985 to include as part of the recreation area.
 They requested a thorough analysis of the site's contents from the Environmental Protection Agency.
 After the survey identified extremely toxic materials, the area was closed in 1986 and designated a superfund site under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) of 1980.
-Litigation was filed against potentially responsible parties: Ford, GM, Chrysler, 3M, Waste Management, Chevron, Kewanee Industries, and Federal Metals.
+Litigation was filed against potentially responsible parties: Ford, General Motors, Chrysler, 3M, Waste Management, Chevron, Kewanee Industries, and Federal Metals.
 Only 3M would not agree to a settlement, and the company lost at trial.
 Removal of toxic materials began in 1987 with 371,000 ST of contaminated soils and debris removed by 2012, and restoration completed by 2015.

 The area was redesignated a national park by Congress on October 11, 2000, with the passage of the Department of the Interior and Related Agencies Appropriations Act, 2001, House Bill 4578, 106th Congress.
 The park is administered by the National Park Service.
 The David Berger National Memorial in Beachwood, a Cleveland suburb, is also managed through Cuyahoga Valley National Park.

 The Richfield Coliseum, a multipurpose arena in the Cuyahoga River area, was demolished in 1999 and the vacant site became part of Cuyahoga Valley National Park upon its designation in 2000.
 The area has since become a grassy meadow that is a popular birdwatching site.

+In 2024, Cuyahoga Valley National Park entered into a "sister park" agreement with Dartmoor National Park in Devon, England, with a focus on collaborating to improve conservation efforts.
+The agreement is the first of its kind between the National Park Service and an English national park.

 Wildlife

+Fauna

-Animals found in the park include raccoons, muskrats, coyotes, skunks, red foxes, beavers, peregrine falcons, river otters, bald eagles, opossums, three species of moles, white-tailed deer, Canada geese, gray foxes, minks, great blue herons, and seven species of bats.
+Animals found in the park are animals typical throughout Ohio, including raccoons, muskrats, coyotes, skunks, red foxes, beavers, peregrine falcons, river otters, bald eagles, opossums, three species of moles, white-tailed deer, Canada geese, gray foxes, minks, great blue herons, and seven species of bats.

+Flora

+Cuyahoga Valley National Park is known to have maples, oaks, pines, juniper, yew, magnolias, tulip trees, spruces, hemlocks and sycamores.
+Grass is found in more open areas and includes Kentucky bluegrass, black bentgrass, redtop, annual ryegrass, timothy, Phragmites, velvet grass, poverty grass, switchgrass and bromegrass among others.
+Sedges like Golden-fruited sedge, fox sedge and needle spikerush can be found near water.
+Flowers likespring beauty, yellow trout lily, toothwort, hepatica, bloodroot, dwarf ginseng, Virginia bluebells, spring cress, purple cress, rue anemone, foam flower, twin leaf, bishop's cap, squirrel corn, violets and jack-in-the-pulpit are common.
+Woodferns, Bracken fern, Horsetails, Christmas ferns, hay-scented fern, Cinnamon fern and Royal Ferns are found throughout the park.

 Climate

-According to the Köppen climate classification system, the Boston Mill Visitor Center at Cuyahoga Valley National Park has a hot-summer humid continental climate (Köppen climate classificationDfa).
+The Boston Mill Visitor Center at Cuyahoga Valley National Park has a hot-summer humid continental climate (Köppen climate classification Dfa).
 The plant hardiness zone at Boston Store Visitor Center is 6a with an average annual extreme minimum air temperature of -6.5 F.